Clicky

 Canning is messy.

-Canning takes an organized mind-which I sadly lack some days- and canning takes a lot of reading, research and smarts as well.
+Canning takes an organized mind, which I sadly lack some days, and canning takes a lot of reading, research, and smarts.
 Is it worth it?
 Absolutely!
-I sincerely wouldn’t want anyone walking away from my site thinking that they are a failure because they aren’t smiling and happy like so many writers portray it.
+I sincerely wouldn’t want anyone walking away from my site thinking they are a failure because they aren’t smiling and happy like many writers portray it.

 • You’re gonna sweat.